European Industry: Socio-economic value of epoxy resins

-Members of the Epoxy Resin Committee (ERC) produce epoxies in factories located in Germany, Spain, the Netherlands, the Czech Republic, Poland, Switzerland.
+Members of Epoxy Europe produce epoxies in factories located in Germany, Spain, the Netherlands, the Czech Republic, Poland, Switzerland.

 These factories employ about 2,600 full time workers.
 Some of the downstream industries which make the most use of epoxy resins – wind energy, construction, food manufacturing – are among the EU’s largest sectors of employment and support hundreds of thousands of jobs.